OutliersSolutions/MarceloGallardoB.github.io/_pages/about.md

 About Me
 ======

-I am a Ph.D. student majoring in [Social and Engineering Systems](https://idss.mit.edu/academics/ses_doc/) at MIT IDSS and CSAIL.
-I have been fortunately working with [Prof. Marzyeh Ghassemi](https://healthyml.org/marzyeh/) on machine learning for healthcare, with a particular focus on natural language processing for healthcare.

-My current research centers around two primary questions:
-* How can we mitigate the bias, miscalibration, and hallucination of language models, improving the deployability and ethics of these tools in real-world applications?
-* How can we accurately and fairly assess the generation quality of language models, enabling decision-makers to make more informed choices in high-stakes scenarios?
+I am a fourth year student at PUCP majoring in Mathematics and minoring (choice courses) in Economics.
+I was also teaching assistant of Mathematics for Economists IV and currently research assistant.
+I am broadly interested in Convex Optimization, Microeconomic Theory, Optimal Control and Optimal Transport applied to Economics.
+I would like to go deeper into Quantitative Methods.
+This last includes Statistics, Econometrics and Machine Learning.
+Most of my research projects focus on applied mathematics to economics.
+Currently working in two books, one about Optimization and Convex Analysis and the other about Dynamical Systems and Optimal Control Theory for the economic analysis in continuous time.

-For more information about my background and qualifications, please refer to [my CV](https://xiaoyuxin1002.github.io/files/CV.pdf).
+For more information about my background and qualifications, please refer to [my CV](https://MarceloGallardoB.github.io/files/CV.pdf).